If you're a people manager, you most likely have a lot on your plate.

 11. You aren't building a diverse and inclusive team.

 You rely solely on your own network, internal transfers, and employee referrals to fill open positions on your team.
-You aren't mindful or involved in efforts to get involved in employee resource groups or recruiting efforts outside of your company.
+You aren't mindful of or involved with employee resource groups or recruiting efforts outside of your company.
 You don't publish content externally on LinkedIn about recruiting and building a stronger team.

 You might not know it, but by de-prioritizing diversity and inclusion on your team, you're being a bad boss.